 Evening/Online Financial Aid

 Thank you for your interest in the ACCEL Evening/Online Programs at Anderson University.
 ACCEL students are eligible to receive federal and state funds.
 For consideration of these funds, complete the Free Application for Federal Student Aid (FAFSA) by June 30th of each year.
-FAFSA information is listed below.
+You can complete the FAFSA at http://www.fafsa.ed.gov; or go to http://www.ed.gov; for more information.
+Click http://www.finaid.ucsb.edu/fafsasimplification for a video tutorial.
 All ACCEL students receive a tuition discount, which makes them ineligible for institutional scholarships.
 The information below shows the various types of funds available to ACCEL students.
 You can also use our ACCEL Cost Worksheet to calculate your estimated cost to attend.